 Internationally, code officials recognize the need for a modern, up-to-date fire code addressing conditions hazardous to life and property from fire, explosion, handling or use of hazardous materials and the use and occupancy of buildings and premises.
-The International Fire Code®, in this 2009 edition, is designed to meet these needs through model code regulations that safeguard the public health and safety in all communities, large and small.
+The International Fire Code[®], in this 2012 edition, is designed to meet these needs through model code regulations that safeguard the public health and safety in all communities, large and small.

 This comprehensive fire code establishes minimum regulations for fire prevention and fire protection systems using prescriptive and performance-related provisions.
-It is founded on broad-based principles that make possible the use of new materials and new system designs.
-This 2009 edition is fully compatible with all the International Codes® (I-Codes®) published by the International Code Council (ICC)®, including the International Building Code®, International Energy Conservation Code®, International Existing Building Code®, International Fuel Gas Code®, International Mechanical Code®, ICC Performance Code®, International Plumbing Code®, International Private Sewage Disposal Code®, International Property Maintenance Code®, International Residential Code®, International Wildland-Urban Interface CodeTM and International Zoning Code®.
+It is founded on broadbased principles that make possible the use of new materials and new system designs.
+This 2012 edition is fully compatible with all of the International Codes[®] (I-Codes[®]) published by the International Code Council (ICC)[®], including the International Building Code[®], International Energy Conservation Code[®], International Existing Building Code[®], International Fuel Gas Code[®], International Green Construction Code[TM] (to be available March 2012), International Mechanical Code[®], Interformance Code[®], International Plumbing Code[®], International Private Sewage Disposal Code[®], International Property Maintenance Code[®], International Residential Code[®], International Swimming Pool and Spa Code[TM] (to be available March 2012), International Wildland-Urban Interface Code[®] and International Zoning Code[®].